Our Department offers a comprehensive educational program in structural engineering at both undergraduate and graduate levels.

 For many years, Illinois was the only institution in the country that granted the degree of Ph.D. in civil engineering.
 As a result, the faculties at virtually every major university in this country, as well as many others throughout the world, are populated, to this day, with graduates from the University of Illinois.

-The current structural engineering program is built around thirteen faculty members, including eight who have joined the department since 2001.
+The current structural engineering program is built around fourteen faculty members, including nine who have joined the department since 2001.

 Structural engineers often speak of the “Illinois method” of education — a special blend of theory and practice in a unique balance.
 This blended approach has been the result of a research program that responded very directly to the pressing problems of the professional community.